FOR THE CURIOUS

 BBC Radio 4’s Four Thought

 We’re so delighted that the BBC will be recording a special edition of their thought-provoking podcast Four Thought where writers are invited to deliver a 13-minute thesis on an issue close to their heart.
 We know that this will be recorded on Friday afternoon and we are opening the gates nice and early to accommodate this.
-We also know that one of the speakers will be new writer Ashley Hickson-Lovence whose first book, The 392, depicts some characters who are instantly recognisable for anyone who has passed through Hackney, and for some who haven’t.
+One of the speakers will be Louise Doughty, author of nine novels including Apple Tree Yard which was adapted for television with Emily Watson in the lead role.
+Louise will be joined by new writer Ashley Hickson-Lovence whose first book, The 392, depicts some characters who are instantly recognisable for anyone who has passed through Hackney, and for some who haven’t.

 Adele has written an awe-inspiring 19 best-selling novels over 19 years, covering romance, historical, domestic noir and psychological thrillers.
 Adele will be sharing her thoughts on the pros and cons of genre writing and whether it’s possible to break free of a genre once you start writing in it.
 We’re delighted to have the opportunity to listen to a writer at the top of her game.

-Bashing the patriarchy aka the Primadonnas get if off their chests
+What would Mary Wollstonecraft do? aka the Primadonnas get it off their chests

 “Isn’t Primadonna just about bashing the patriarchy?” asks the Today Programme.
 “No” says Kit de Waal, “but I’m sure we’ll fit some in.”
 Well this is the bit where the Primadonnas introduce themselves, tell stories about their struggle, the worst thing that people have said or done to them in their career, and pay homage those who have inspired them.
 Audience members are invited to participate in voting for Heroes and Zeroes.
 Hang on, maybe we’ve listed this in the wrong session – it’s just for fun really.